Delightful Weekend in Savannah Itinerary

 From the Waving Girl Statue, we continued along the river to explore River Street.
 I do have to admit it is a rather touristy area, but that doesn’t mean you shouldn’t take a stroll down it once or twice.

-Cars are permitted to drive on River Street, but there is very limited parking.
 We walked partway down River Street before cutting over to Bay Street to find our restaurant of choice for dinner.
-After dinner and dessert, we did the entire street.
+After dinner and dessert, we walked the entire street.
 You know, to get the full effect.

 Dinner at B. Matthew’s Eatery